bpronan/rustyrender/README.md

 ## Testing

-To run the unit tests for the project, use `cargo test --lib`.
+To run the unit tests for the project, use `cargo test`.

-The `--lib` flag is necessary because of compile failures in the example documentation.

 ## Input Formats